dhanushhhh/oibsip_taskno1_calculator/README.md

 # OASIS INFOBYTE - Web Development and Designing

-This repository contains a simple calculator web application developed as part of Level 2 Task 1 for OIBSIP.
+This repository contains a simple calculator web application developed as part of Level 2 Task 1 my OIBSIP internship program.

 ## Description